shrikrishnarb/amr-ros/README.md

 ## Project Evolution

 See [CHANGELOG.md](CHANGELOG.md) for the full story of how this project grew from a keyboard-controlled robot to an autonomous multi-robot fleet — including every major feature added and the problems solved along the way.

----

-## AI Usage

-AI tools (Claude Code) were used for debugging Nav2 integration, fixing TF namespace mismatches, tuning navigation parameters, and writing documentation.
-All core logic (fleet FSM, Nav2 parameter design, task YAML schema, obstacle avoidance architecture) was designed and implemented by the project author.